With elongated tube shapes and other wind-cheating features, aero road bikes provide a small but handy speed boost.

 Let's take a look at the latest aero offerings.

-The new Look 795 Blade RS is all about speed, with its design focusing on stiffness and aerodynamics yet without a huge sacrifice to overall comfort.
+The Look 795 Blade RS is all about speed, with its design focusing on stiffness and aerodynamics yet without a huge sacrifice to overall comfort.
 An impressive combination to achieve, and a very nice bike to ride – whether you're racing or just out for a razz.

 Look has created a bike that is ruthlessly stiff when you drop the hammer but with next to no road vibration or crass banging or rattling over rough surfaces.
 The 795 has a beautifully smooth ride quality similar to that of a titanium frame.